 “Merrick SUV just cleared the last traffic light on West North, just a few minutes to make the I-94 North on-ramp.”

 “OK, we’ll sit tight.
-Agents Nokie Molenda and Justin George are to my left,Agents Nokie Molenda and Justin George are to my left in this dense brush on the knoll hidden in this dense brush on the knoll.
+Agents Nokie Molenda and Justin George are to my left in this dense brush on the knoll.
 Justin left the bullhorn on the railway overpass.
-He’ll communicate to it via Super Bluetooth.
-I’m hoping that they’ll shoot at the railroad bridge rather than us.”
+He’ll communicate with it via Super Bluetooth.
+I hope they’ll shoot at the railroad bridge rather than us.”

 “Ben, the Merrick Law Firm SUV has entered the I-94 on-ramp.
 Two minutes away.
-Chicago Police units will stop traffic on North Damen Avenue, north and south of you when the SUV reaches your off-ramp.”
+When the SUV reaches your off-ramp, Chicago Police units will stop traffic on North Damen Avenue, north and south of you.”

 “Agent Molenda here.
-An empty Ford Electric just pulled to a stop just past the railway overpass.
+An empty Ford Electric pulled to a stop just past the railway overpass.
 Wanna bet that’s the getaway vehicle?”

 “Agreed, Nokie.
 When I start shooting, take out the passenger side tires.
 Ford electrics will not move with two flat tires,” Agent Kang said.

 Kang took a few moments to view the kill zone.
-The off-ramp, between a mainline railway bridge and an Interstate Highway overpass, is a man-made ravine.
+The off-ramp is an artificial ravine.
 At least the bowl of the gully would contain the ricochets.
 Agent George spotted the Merrick SUV at the top of the off-ramp.

 “OK, the mob’s target has arrived.
-That white step van behind it is blocking the top of the ramp.
 The SUV is moving towards us slowly.
-We’ve caught a break; no civilian vehicles ahead ofno civilian vehicles are it.”
+We’ve caught a break; no civilian vehicles are ahead or behind it.”

 “Let them have their fun, Justin.
 Then give our warning.”